Bramalea Terminal: History

 The terminal was relocated, as of 20 September 2010, now east of the mall.
 The spot was formerly a city owned parking lot for the Brampton Civic Centre, the location of the Chinguacousy branch of the Brampton Library.
 The new terminal opened in conjunction with the commencement of Züm bus rapid transit service along Queen Street.

 The issue of pedestrian safety was highlighted soon after the terminal opened.
-While a crosswalk was just a short distance south of the station, many would cross Peel Centre Drive (running east-west) or Team Canada Drive (north-south) at random places along the edge of the station lot.
+While a crosswalk was just a short distance south of the station, many would cross Peel Centre Drive (running east–west) or Team Canada Drive (north–south) at random places along the edge of the station lot.
 In May 2011, city council approved the creation of a scramble intersection crossing, which would stop both directions of traffic while pedestrians can cross one road, or cross both by heading diagonally.
 Resident George Startup lobbied the city on the issue, which Brampton Safe City supported.
 Electrical issues delayed the installation of traffic lights at the intersection of Peel Centre Drive and Team Canada Drive, further adding to the issue.

 With cement was cracking around the catch basins, and the southeast driveway apron cracked; as part of "standard contract procedure", the contractor was brought in to fix the deficiencies.
 Repairs on the facility began October 3, in the first of three phases, to end October 21, 2011.
 During part of the repair, stops were moved to Team Canada Drive and Peel Centre Drive.

+Additional repairs, requiring closure, were made to the terminal in 2023.